semprag/semprag.github.io/sp-workflow.md

     When some of these conditions are not met (e.g. for a postdoc only 1 year out, or for someone who has limited semantics publications but a primary area of interest that is relevant), then discussion with the rest of the editorial team (or at least with Kai and David, if you prefer) would be merited.

     Notify the all-editors list when you plan to invite a new board member.
-Please use [the template for editorial board invitations](/resources/sp-editorial-invitation.txt).
+Please use [the template for editorial board invitations](/resources/sp-editorial-invitation.txt) (edit as you see fit).

     *Ad hoc reviewer*